 Cap.
-3. The derivative.
+3 The derivative

-- 3.1 The derivative of a variable as a function of speed. - 3.2 Calculation of derivatives.
-The rule of the chain. - 3.3 The derivative of a function as the slope of its graph. - 3.4 Numerical methods of solving equations based on the use of the derivative.
+3.1 The derivative of a variable as a function of speed.
+3.2 Calculation of derivatives 3.3 Rules of the chain.
+Contour 3.4.
+Derivative of functions defined implicitly.
+3.5 The derivative of a function as the slope of its graph.
+3.6 Numerical methods of solving equations based on the use of the derivative.

 Cap.
-4. Optimization.
+4: Optimization

-- 4.1 Points critical functions of a variable.

-- 4.2 Maximum and minimum.

-- 4.3 Maximum and minimum relative.

-- 4.4 Concavity and convexity.

-- 4.5 Interpreting and drawing graphs.
+4.1 points critical functions of a variable.
+4.2 Maximum and minimum numbers.
+4.3 Maximum and minimum relative.
+4.4 Concavity and convexity.
+4.5 Interpreting and drawing graphs.

 Cap.
-5. The integral for functions of one variable.
+5 The integral for functions of one variable

-- 5.1 Primitives or antiderivatives.

-- 5.2 The primitive as solutions of differential equations.

-- 5.3 Some methods of integration.
+5.1 Primitives or antiderivatives.
+5.2 The primitive as solutions of differential equations 5.3 Some methods of integration.

-Cap.
-6. The Definite Integral.
+Ch 6 The Definite Integral

-- 6.1 Definition of definite integral. - 6.2 Relationship with the primitive.
-Barrow Rule. - 6.3 Applications of integral calculus to the calculation of areas. - 6.4 Methods for numerical integration.
+6.1 Definition of definite integral 6.2 Relationship with the primitive.
+Barrow Rule 6.3 Applications of the definite integral to the calculation of areas.
+6.4 Numerical methods of integration

-3. Part 3: Differential Equations
+3. Part 3: Differential Equations Part 3: Differential Equations Part 3: Differential Equations

-Cap.
-7. Ordinary differential equations of first order.
+Cap 7.
+Ordinary differential equations of first order

-- 7.1 Background.
+7.1 Background.
 Unit constant.
-Initial conditions. - 7.2 Differential equations of first order.
-Graphical view in the plane. - 7.3 Explicit solutions of some equations simpler first order. - 7.4 Numerical solutions of differential equations of first order.
+Initial conditions.
+7.2 Differential Equations of first order.
+Graphical view in the plane.
+7.3 Explicit solutions of some equations simpler first order 7.4 Numerical solutions of differential equations of first order